Original North American area codes: Assignment plan

-The number of central offices that could be effectively installed in a numbering plan with two letters and one digit for the central office code was expected to be approximately five-hundred, because acceptable names for central offices had to be selected carefully to avoid miscommunication.
+The number of central offices that could be effectively installed with a numbering plan with two letters and one digit in the central office code was expected to be approximately five hundred, because acceptable names for central offices had to be selected carefully to avoid miscommunication.
 States or provinces that required this many offices had to be divided into multiple smaller areas.
-Next to size, another important aspect was the existing infrastructure for call routing, which had developed in preceding decades independently of state or municipal boundaries.
-Since traffic between numbering plan areas would require special Class-4 toll switching systems, planning the divisions avoided cutting busy toll traffic routes, so that most toll traffic remained within an area, and outgoing traffic from one area would not be tributary to toll offices in an adjacent area.
-On the other hand, it was already recognized in 1930 that too little granularity in the allocation pattern introduced expensive traffic back-haul requirements, conceivably resulting in congestion of the routes to the centers.
+Next to size, another important aspect was the existing infrastructure for call routing, which had developed during preceding decades independently of state or municipal boundaries.
+Since traffic between numbering plan areas would require one special Class-4 toll switching systems in each numbering plan area, planning the divisions avoided cutting busy toll traffic routes, so that most toll traffic remained within an area, and outgoing traffic from one area would not be tributary to toll offices in an adjacent area.
+However, it was recognized already in 1930 that too little granularity in the allocation pattern introduced expensive traffic back-haul requirements, conceivably resulting in congestion of the routes to the centers.

-Consideration of several assignment patterns led to the configuration that was publicized as a map in October 1947.
+Consideration of several assignment patterns resulted in the configuration that was publicized as a map in October 1947.
 The three-digit codes were assigned to numbering plan areas in seemingly random manner, avoiding consecutive, nearly-consecutive, or just very similar codes in neighboring numbering plan areas to avoid customer confusion, even when located in the same jurisdiction.
 This criterion was not always achieved, however.
-A 'sweeping' enumeration method had been examined earlier, but was discarded.
-Thus, it would not have been possible to locate the approximate geographic location of a numbering plan area by its code alone.
+A geographically based enumeration method had been examined earlier, but was discarded.
+Thus, it would not have been possible to locate a numbering plan area geographically by its code alone.
 The plan divided New York into five areas, the most of any state.
 Illinois, Ohio, Pennsylvania, and Texas were assigned four area codes each, and California, Iowa, and Michigan received three.
-Eight states and provinces were split into two NPAs.
+Eight states and provinces were divided into two NPAs.